Best Budget Electric Guitars: The New Affordable (Updated for December 2025)

 Epiphone’s take on the Les Paul has always been a win for those seeking those immortal singlecut looks and thick sounds at a most affordable cost.
 Things got even better recently when Epiphone relaunched their whole range to align more closely with Gibson’s offerings.
 Thus, the Les Paul Standard is now available in both 50s and 60s iterations, with their own finishes and features.

 Both styles sport excellent ProBucker pickups for PAF-like tones, and each has its own neck profile.
-We’ve chosen the beefier 50s variant for inclusion here - shown in Vintage Sunburst - but the slimmer 60s neck is just as nice, as are the choice of finishes.
+I’ve chosen the beefier 50s variant for inclusion here - shown in Vintage Sunburst - but the slimmer 60s neck is just as nice, as are the choice of finishes.
 These are serious guitars, with Grover tuners, a great feel and all of the fat mahogany Les Paul tone you can handle!

 Squier Classic Vibe Thinline Tele